tantodefi/destealthse2/README.md

 hardhat repo: https://github.com/tantodefi/destealth

 This repo is open to all contributions form the BuidlGuidl Newbies Lounge.
-The idea is for people to learn se2 repo structure by taking react elements from the vite + hardhat repos and refactoring them into nextjs/se2.
+The idea is for people to learn se2 repo structure by taking react elements from the vite + solidity from the hardhat repos and refactoring them into nextjs/se2 monorepo.

 BG newbies lounge: https://t.me/BGNewbiesLounge